GospelSounders/adventhymnals/content/03.church-hymnal/05.301-400/01.301-310/03.Daughter-of-Zion/docs.md

 ---
+title: |
-title: 303.
-Daughter of Zion
+    303. Daughter of Zion - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 303.
+Daughter of Zion.
+Daughter of Zion, awake from thy sadness;  Awake, for thy foes shall oppress thee no more,  Bright, o'er thy hills, dawns the daystar of gladness,  Arise for the night of thy sorrow is o'er.
+Daughter of Zion, awake from thy sadness;  Awake, for thy foes shall oppress thee no more.
+    keywords:  |
-    keywords: Church Hymnal, Daughter of Zion, Daughter of Zion, awake from thy sadness,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Daughter of Zion, Daughter of Zion, awake from thy sadness.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 303. DAUGHTER OF ZION
+####  Church Hymnal 1941,

 ```txt
 1.